Geert Wilders: Views on Islam

 He believes that all Muslim immigration to the Netherlands should be halted and all settled immigrants should be paid to leave.
 Referring to the increased population of Muslims in the Netherlands, he has said:

 Take a walk down the street and see where this is going.
 You no longer feel like you are living in your own country.
 There is a battle going on and we have to defend ourselves.
 Before you know it there will be more mosques than churches!

-In a speech before the Dutch Parliament, he stated: Blockquote|Islam is the Trojan Horse in Europe.
+In a speech before the Dutch Parliament, he stated:

+Islam is the Trojan Horse in Europe.
 If we do not stop Islamification now, Eurabia and Netherabia will just be a matter of time.
 One century ago, there were approximately 50 Muslims in the Netherlands.
 Today, there are about 1 million Muslims in this country.
 Where will it end?
 We are heading for the end of European and Dutch civilisation as we know it.
 Where is our Prime Minister in all this?

 Wilders has traveled widely in the Arab world and Der Spiegel has stated that Wilders will "wax poetic" over those "magnificent countries".
 Wilders has also said that "It's a real shame that these places are so chaotic."

-After the Dutch parliament turned down his request for an exhibition of cartoons depicting Muhammad be shown in parliament, Wilders vowed to show cartoons depicting him on television during time reserved for political parties.

 After the November 2015 Paris attacks, Wilders, in an article in The New York Times, argued for a national referendum in the Netherlands to decide about the refugee crisis.

 Fitna

 Fitna is a 2008 short film written and commissioned by Wilders that explores Koranic-inspired motivations for terrorism, Islamic universalism, and Islam in the Netherlands.
 Its title comes from the Arabic word fitna, which means a "test of faith in times of trial", or refers to a situation where one's faith is tested.

-It was the subject of an international controversy and debate on free speech, and drew condemation from Arabs.
+It was the subject of an international controversy and debate on free speech, and drew condemnation from Arabs.
 Despite the legal troubles surrounding the film, Wilders insists that before he released it, he consulted numerous lawyers in the field, who found nothing worthy of prosecution.
 The kingdom of Jordan has summoned Wilders to court, with the film deemed to "incite hatred".
 Militant Sunni Islamist group Al-Qaeda issued a call to murder Wilders after its release.